Previous Region:

 Places to Visit:

-Connecticut's New Haven and Old Saybrook Regions
+Between New Haven and Old Saybrook

 Many attractions in New Haven have to do with connections to Yale University, helping New Haven to become the cultural center it is today.
 There are all kinds of performances and exhibits in the arts and theater, and many forms of music.
 You’ll also find the Yale Bowl for college football.
 There are museums of natural history and New Haven history, architecture from the nineteenth century, and many specialty shops.
 In New Haven, the Peabody Museum of Natural History offers thousands of exhibits about our earth from dinosaur fossils to saber-toothed tigers.